HaSaKL/Metaheuristic_SMP2/Readme.txt

-This project contains all source files and tests for the essay "FIXME" by Hans Corsten and Hagen Salewski
+This project contains all source files and tests for the essay "Untersuchung zur Leistungsfähigkeit optimierender und heuristischer Verfahren der Dienstleistungsmo-dularisierung" by Hans Corsten and Hagen Salewski

 The folder "algorithm" holds all source codes to compile a couple of GRASP-based applications which can solve the Simulaneous Multi-Path Service Modularisation Problem (SMP)²